Mik3asg/Rest-API-Golang-Mux-PostgreSQL-Docker/README.md

 - Download and [Install Postman Desktop Agent](https://learning.postman.com/docs/getting-started/basics/about-postman-agent/#the-postman-desktop-agent) to test the API locally.
 - Use a PostgreSQL desktop/terminal client (e.g. Sqlectron).

 ## Architecture/Design Overview
 ![HLD](https://i.imgur.com/a1dhHQ3.png)

-## Installation and Setup
+## Setting up the environment

-1. **Clone the repository:**
+1. Clone the repository:

     ```bash
     git clone https://github.com/Mik3asg/Rest-API-Golang-Mux-PostgreSQL-Docker.git
+    ```
+2. Navigate to the project directory:

+    ```bash
     cd Rest-API-Golang-Mux-PostgreSQL-Docker
     ```

-2. **Dependencies:**
+3. Dependencies:

 This project uses Go modules for dependency management.
 The necessary dependencies, including Gorilla Mux for handling HTTP routing and pq for PostgreSQL database interaction, are already included in the `go.mod` and `go.sum` files.
 These dependencies were initially installed using the following commands:

 ```bash